 How it began (Part 1)

 During my childhood, Fall days were special.
 They not only predicted cooler and less humid times ahead, but sometimes, towards the end of a day, I would stop and notice the elegant and delicate streaming of light through trees and across landscapes.
-The light was exquisite as it casts its soft shadows.
-If you look closely, you can see individual streams as it makes its way through the trees.
+The light was exquisite as it cast its soft shadows.
+If you look closely, you could see individual streams as they make their way through the trees.
 For me, it has a palpable and delicate quality that can almost be felt.
-As a young child, it fascinated me in ways I did not understand until much later.
+It fascinated me in ways I did not understand until much later.
 In photography, this afternoon time just before sunset, is called the “golden hour".
-It refers to the quality of light during this time of day in any season, but for me, I prefer Fall by far.
+It refers to the quality of light during this time of day in any season, and for me, Fall light is golden hour times ten.